mosip/documentation/docs/ctk-test-cases.md

 ## Attributes in a test case

-As can be seen from the above two samples, few attributes are common across the test cases for both SBI and SDK while few are optional.
+As it can be seen from the above two samples, few attributes are common across the test cases for both SBI and SDK while few are optional.
 Below is the list of each attribute and its use.

 | Name   | Type  | Description | Allowed Values |
 |-----------------|-------------------|---------------|-----------|